Nevertheless, our job is to figure something out.

 Regardless of model efficacy, you will want to confer with those stakeholders and ensure that your model fits their needs.
 Then, repeat the process.

 In a production scenario, you will start with a Minimum Viable Product (MVP) to gauge interest.
-If there is sufficient interest, you can add incremental improvements.
-That could include expanding the base of predictions, making more accurate predictions, improving the speed of your service, or adding new functionality.
+From there, you can expand the base of predictions, increase accuracy, make the service faster, or add new functionality.

 Over the course of today's talk, we have covered the Microsoft Team Data Science Process as well as a pragmatic implementation of a data science workflow.
 Following a stable process allows you to maximize the chances of developing a high-quality and effective model.